hyunwoongko/nanoRLHF/README.md

 </p>

 This project aims to perform RLHF training from scratch, implementing almost all core components manually except for PyTorch and Triton.
 Each module is a minimal, educational reimplementation of large-scale systems focusing on clarity and core concepts rather than production readiness.
 This includes SFT and RL training pipeline with evaluation, for training a small Qwen3 model on open-source math datasets.

 ## Motivation
-A few years ago, it still felt possible for an individual to meaningfully train and contribute a model, and I was fortunate to do so with [Polyglot-Ko](https://github.com/EleutherAI/polyglot), the first commercially usable open-source Korean LLM, thanks to support from the open-source community.
-But as the field entered an era where large companies train massive models at unimaginable scale and release them freely, individual efforts began to feel small by comparison.
-The same shift happened in libraries, where frameworks maintained by full-time corporate teams quickly outpaced what a single person could sustainably build or maintain.
+A few years ago, it still felt possible for an individual to meaningfully train and contribute a model, and I was fortunate to do so with [Polyglot-Ko](https://github.com/EleutherAI/polyglot), the first commercially usable open-source Korean LLM, despite not owning a single GPU, thanks to support from the open-source community.
+But as the field entered an era where large companies train [massive](https://huggingface.co/deepseek-ai/DeepSeek-R1) [models](https://huggingface.co/Qwen/Qwen3-235B-A22B) at unimaginable scale and release them freely, individual efforts began to feel small by comparison.
+The same shift happened in libraries, where [frameworks](https://github.com/volcengine/verl) [maintained](https://github.com/NVIDIA/Megatron-LM) [by full-time corporate teams](https://github.com/langchain-ai/langchain) quickly outpaced what a single person could sustainably build or maintain.
 I have always loved open source, but in this reality, facing clear limits in time and capital, I found myself stepping back from it for a while.
 Eventually, I reframed the question, not how to compete, but how a single person could still be genuinely useful.
 Inspired by projects like Karpathy’s nano series, I returned to building small, clear, educational implementations like nanoRLHF, focused not on scale or efficiency, but on understanding and teaching.
 Even without massive resources, I still believe that individuals can create meaningful work that influences and helps others.

 ## Contents
 | Status  | Packages                                                                          | Description                       | References                                                                                                         | Examples                                                                            |